ONSdigital/gdhi-adj/README.md

 This highlights a key distinction: **Statistical Integrity vs. Statistical Literalism**.

-- A **literal-minded** approach would publish the raw, proxy-based outputs 'as-is,' even when they are known to contain these noisy-share artefacts.
+- A **literal-minded** approach would publish the raw, proxy-based outputs "as-is", even when they are known to contain these noisy-share artefacts.
 - **Statistical integrity**, however, demands that producers use their expertise to correct for known biases and errors.
 The goal is to ensure the final data is the